caridy/grunt-bundle-jsnext-lib/README.md

 A string value that is used as the path to the source of the ES6 module that should be exported.

-_Note: the encourage people rely on `jsnext:main`, as the standard way of pointing to the main module written in a format that is still not supported in the current javascript engines, and requires some transpilation, so this value can be used by other tools as well._
+_Note: you should rely on `jsnext:main` as the standard way of pointing to the main module written in a format that is still not supported in the current javascript engines, and requires some transpilation, so this value can be used by other tools as well._

 #### options.namedExport
 Type: `String`